-Putting learners first is the aim of the National Centre for Learning Welsh, a new organisation set up to provide strategic leadership in the Welsh for Adults sector.
-We are keen to work as one national team providing the best service for learners and new speakers of Welsh.
+Putting learners first is the aim of the National Centre for Learning Welsh, an organisation set up to provide strategic leadership for the Welsh for Adults sector.
+We work, with our course providers, as one national team providing the best service for learners and new speakers of Welsh.

-This is the first time a national planning body has co-ordinated provision.
-The Centre will be a strong voice for the sector.
 The aim is clear - to attract new learners and increase the numbers using Welsh every day.